Nouman945/Playing-Piano-Tiles-with-Python/README.md

 ##How to Run the game

-Open the game in your browser and copy the x & y location of each block
+Open the game in your browser and copy the x & y location of each block and update the x,y values in the code in following sections

 ```